elliotfayman/Website/README.md

 ## Pages
 - Website.html: Main Landing page (Does not serve any purpose aside from giving the user a unique experience.
 - Main.html: Home page of website.
 Core Attributes are Displayed including About me, Resume, Projects, and Contact me.
-- About me (not yet built): Lists key information relating to me (i.e. introduction, school, awards, etc)
+- About me: Lists key information relating to me (i.e. introduction, school, awards, etc)
-- Resume (Not yet Built): Hyperlink to pdf of resume.
+- Resume: Hyperlink to pdf of resume.
-- Projects (Not yet Built): List with hyperlinks to major projects.
+- Projects: List with hyperlinks to major projects.
-- Contact me (Not yet Built): Methods to Contact me.
+- Contact me: Methods to Contact me.

 ### Website